helidon-io/helidon/docs/mp/guides/mp-tutorial.md

    demonstrates how to read configuration information into the application.
 A getter and setter are also included in this class.
 <!--@mdc :: -->

-response.
+The `GreetResource` must be updated to use this value instead of the hard coded response.
 Make the following updates to that class:

 Updated GreetResource class: